gligneul/nonodo/README.md

 ### Inspect API

-Nonodo exposes the Inspect API in the endpoint `http://127.0.0.1:8080/inspect`.
+NoNodo exposes the Inspect API in the endpoint `http://127.0.0.1:8080/inspect`.
 Like the Rollups Node, you may send inspect requests with GET or POST methods.
 For instance, the command below sends an inspect input with payload `hi` to NoNodo.